 The Service is considered not available for the number of minutes that a Trouble Ticket shows the Service was not available to Customer.
-The unavailable time starts when (i) the Customer opens a Priority 1 Trouble Ticket with Verizon Customer Support [(800) 900-0241 or other telephone number provided to Customer] and (ii) provides Verizon with permission to test the affected Telephone Number(s).
+The unavailable time starts when (i) the Customer opens a Priority 1 Trouble Ticket with Verizon Customer Support [(800) 900-0241 or other telephone number provided to Customer] [in the U.S. at 1-800-444-1111 or as otherwise specified directly to Customer or via Verizon's website; outside the U.S., at the telephone number specified directly to Customer or via Verizon's website] and (ii) provides Verizon with permission to test the affected Telephone Number(s).
 Upon Verizon's reasonable request, Customer will cooperate with and assist Verizon in the controlled testing of affected service elements.
 The unavailable time stops when the trouble ticket has been resolved and the Service is again available to Customer.

 Customer must open a Trouble Ticket with Verizon Customer Support while it is experiencing a Service problem.
 The associated Trouble Ticket(s) will record the calculation of unavailable time attributable to Verizon.
-One ticket can be submitted for simultaneous issues with different VoIP Inbound services, however, the individual Verizon Inbound Local Origination numbers, IP Toll Free and/or Route Plans affected must be identified in the ticket.
+One ticket can be submitted for simultaneous issues with different VoIP Inbound services, however, the individual Verizon Inbound Local Origination numbers, IP Toll Free, Freephone, PSTN, ITFS, UIFN numbers and/or Route Plans affected must be identified in the ticket.